 I know it’s traditional fare for a lot of people, but even my Scottish friend gave me a pat on the back for trying it (because she said she wouldn’t dare touch it).
 The verdict?
 It wasn’t terrible.
 But I probably won’t ever try it again.

 For some reason, I’d expected it to be kind of greasy and dark, but it was actually pretty light and easy to get down.
 Most people liken it to chicken (like every strange meat), while others call it a cross between chicken and crab.
 The verdict?
 Not bad.

-3. Springbok Biltong
+2. Springbok Biltong